abhijeetsane/Data_And_Analytics/Data Dashboarding and Visualization/major_players.md

 - **Lucify**[https://www.lucify.com/]
   - Lucify is an online data visualization tool that helps businesses to analyze data and generate business-relevant key insights from it.
-  - Depicts numeours features like Customizable Dashboard, Reporting/Analytics, Search/Filter and Visual Discovery.
+  - Depicts numerous features like Customizable Dashboard, Reporting/Analytics, Search/Filter and Visual Discovery.

 - **DataPine** [https://www.datapine.com/]
   - Datapine is a business intelligence & dashboarding platform that is focused on self-service, but also offers advanced analytics features such as predictive analytics or intelligent data alerts based on artificial intelligence and machine learning.